Grindlewalt/Grindlewalt/README.md

 ## Stack

 <!--
-  Group by what you use it for, not alphabetically, and only list things you could be questioned on.
+  Group by what you use it for, not alphabetically.
+Suggested
+  groupings: languages, infrastructure, AI and local inference, robotics, security.

+  Only list things you could be questioned on.
 An interviewer will pick the most obscure item here and ask about it, so every line should be one you want that question about.

-  Suggested groupings: languages, infrastructure, AI/local inference, robotics, security.

   Cut anything you touched once.
 A short honest list reads as confidence.
 A long one reads as padding, and it takes exactly one